natgo/wt-wiki-scraper/wikitext-transpiled/ground/Imp.Chaparral%20(Israel).md

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
-''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
-Mark its pros and cons in a bulleted list.
-Try not to use more than 6 points for each of the characteristics.
-Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".''

 '''Pros:'''

-*
+* Smokeless motor missile makes enemy aircraft unable to detect incoming launch

 '''Cons:'''

-* 4 exposed crew with only one protected crew inside the turret, susceptible to even 7.62mm machine gun fire which can lead to a crew knockout
+* 4 exposed crew with only one protected crew inside the turret, susceptible to even 7.62 mm machine gun fire which can lead to a crew knockout
 * Open top vehicle, very vulnerable to overpressure from HE shells, rockets, artillery strikes, and bombs

 == History ==